lrheault/anxiety/README.md

   url       = {http://aclweb.org/anthology/W16-5612}<br>
 }<br>

-The digitized Canadian Hansard corpus is released publicly in its entirety on the <a href='www.lipad.ca'>www.lipad.ca website</a>.
+The digitized Canadian Hansard corpus is released publicly in its entirety on the <a href='www.lipad.ca'>www.lipad.ca</a> website.

-<h2> Description of the Files </h2>
+<h2> Description of the files in archive/ directory </h2>

 <h3> anxiety-classifier.py </h3>